 The field of mental health is a challenging and rewarding profession.
 Like other health care occupations today, it is governed by a wide array of ethical as well as legal policies, laws and requirements.
-The Practicum, and the work of each student during their Practicum is governed by those policies and requirements in the same fashion as any other professional who is engaged in the field of mental health practice.
+The internship is governed by those policies and requirements in the same fashion as any other professional who is are engaged in the field of mental health practice.

-7 A. Ethical Considerations:
+∇ A. Ethical Considerations:

-It is always the professional obligation of the individual mental health practitioner in training to practice ethically.
-Doane College Practicum students are required as a minimum to:
+It is always the professional obligation of the individual mental health practitioner in training, or ultimately as a fully licensed professional, to practice ethically.
+Doane College interns are required as a minimum to:

 - 1. Follow and comply with all federal laws, rules and regulations and those of the State of Nebraska and the Department of Health and Human Services Division of Regulation and Licensure. - 2.
 Follow all of the principles and guidelines provided in the most current Code of Ethics as published by the American Counseling Association. - 3.
 Inform your clients that you are a Doane College Master of Arts in Counseling intern-in-training, practicing under the supervision of (Name) your on-site supervisor and Dr. Belau, your Doane College faculty supervisor. - 4.
 Safeguard confidentiality and right of privacy of: - a.
 Clients - b.
 Agencies - c.
 Staff - d.
 Fellow students - 5.
 Become familiar with and proactively implement policies and practices enunciated in HIPPA, FERPA and other pertinent state and federal regulations. - 6.
-Practice within your scope of practice and level of competence, that is, as a counselor-in-training under active supervision - 7.
-Familiarize yourself with and abide by the policies and procedures of the clinic or agency where you are on-site.
+Practice within your scope of practice and level of competence, that is, as an intern-in-training under active supervision - 7.
+Familiarize yourself with and abide by the clinic or agency where you are interning, to include their policies and procedures.

-B. Attendance; Conference Seminars and On-site Supervision
+∇ B. Attendance; Conference Seminars and On-site Supervision